perlang-org/perlang/docs/index.md

 ## Background - Why Perlang?

-Perlang was born in my heart sometime around 2017-2018.
-I had been working as a programmer for a long time, working with languages like Perl, Java, PHP, C++, C#.
-At this time for me, my focus had largely moved over to spending a lot of time Ruby code.
-I also did some marginal  vyu8CoffeeScript or JavaScript work occasionally.
+Perlang - _The Per Language_ - was born in my heart sometime around 2017-2018.
+I had been working as a programmer for a long time, working with languages like Perl, Java, PHP, C++ and C#.
+At this time for me, my focus had largely moved over to spending a lot of time reading and writing Ruby code.
+I also did some marginal CoffeeScript or JavaScript work occasionally.

 Some of these languages felt inherently more pleasant to work with than others.
-Sometimes, my view of a language was formed not only by facts but also by "hearsay"; for example, other people complaining about a language being overly verbose (like Java), rather than having spent a great amount of time working with this language lately.
+I also heard people complaining about languages like Java being overly verbose.
+As for me, I hadn't done very much Java programming since working with it a long time ago.

 Of the languages mentioned, Ruby was a language that _particularly_ made me frustrated and annoyed.
 If you don't know Ruby from beforehand, it's a dynamically typed scripting language, often used for writing web application backends (with "Ruby on Rails", which is a highly popular web application framework written in Ruby).
-Ruby definitely has its strengths, and a few years later, I started to appreciate it much more, perhaps because I was now using it for use cases where it was an even better fit than his previous projects.
+Ruby definitely has its strengths, and a few years later, I started to appreciate it much more, perhaps because I was now using it for use cases where it was an even better fit than for my previous projects.

 ## Things I was missing in Ruby

 ### Optional typing

 Ruby is a dynamically typed language, so variables, fields and method parameters are inherently untyped.
-However, unlike modern languages like [TypeScript](https://www.typescriptlang.org/) that provide a way to add an "optional" type specifier for the variable or parameter, Ruby provides no such mechanism.
+However, unlike modern languages like [TypeScript](https://www.typescriptlang.org/) that provide a way to add an "optional" type specifier for a variable or parameter, Ruby provides no such mechanism.
 Why is this a problem?

-Well, it doesn't have to be, depending on whether you are dynamically or statically inclined.
-But regardless of your personal preferences, types _exist_.
+Well, it doesn't have to be, depending on whether you are dynamically or statically inclined as a person.
+But regardless of our personal preferences, types _exist_.
 They are real.
 It's not like they don't exist in a dynamically typed language, it's just that all the type checking has been deferred to a later stage - to runtime.

 For me, when writing code, I tend to think about what type of objects a method will receive.
 A simple example to get you going: